asaenzg/mscthesis/README.md

 Please, run first the 'data_presentation' file in order to load the data for the other R Markdown files.

-The AR(1) and VAR models were build using RStudio, while the keras NN was developed using Python.
+The AR(1) and VAR models were built using RStudio, while the keras NN was developed using Python.
 The code files are in R Markdown and Jupiter Notebook format (.Rmd and .ipynb, respectively).